 The live and dead fuels in Oklahoma and Texas remain extremely dry (lower single digits).
-Due to prolonged drought, in central Texas, Juniper stands are stressed to the point of mortality.
+Due to prolonged drought, in central Texas, Juniper stands are stressed to the point of mortality and oak stands have dropped their leafs.
 The ERC's and KDBI's throughout most of Texas and Oklahoma are at all-time maximums.